 InputOffset (4 bytes): The offset, in bytes, from the beginning of the SMB2 header to the input data buffer.
-If no input data is required for the FSCTL/IOCTL command being issued, the client SHOULD set this value to 0.<57>
+If no input data is required for the FSCTL/IOCTL command being issued, the client SHOULDthis field can be set this to any value to 0.<57>by the client and MUST be ignored by the server.